AidySun/MySQL/README.md

     * good for fixed value, range-based query
       * binary search
     * suitable for static data
-    * bad performace for insertion
+    * bad performance for insertion
   3. Binary search tree
     * good for search and insertion `O(logn)`
     * multi-way tree is more suitable for database